DIYgod/RSSHub/website/docs/joinus/advanced/script-standard.md

 ### Registering a Route

-To register a route, the `router.js` file should export a method that provides a  Hoho route handler.
+To register a route, the `router.ts` file should export a method that provides a  Hoho route handler.

 ### Maintainer List

-The `maintainer.js` file should export an object that provides maintainer information related to the route, including:
+The `maintainer.ts` file should export an object that provides maintainer information related to the route, including:

 -   Key: Corresponding route path
 -   Value: Array of string, including all maintainers' GitHub ID.